-The Galaxy S7 Edge’s display is superb.
-Its 2K resolution and AMOLED panel result in a super-sharp screen with punchy colours and deep blacks, while its curved edges give it a certain je ne sais quois.
+The Galaxy S7 Edge’s screen is superb.
+Its 2K resolution and AMOLED panel result in a super-sharp display with punchy colours and deep blacks, while its curved edges give it a certain je ne sais quois.

 2) It’s got a really clever stick

 Well, a stylus.
 Well, an S Pen, if you want to get really specific.
-This little wand is what sets the Note 7 apart from every other flagship smartphone in the universe, because it lets you draw, doodle and scribble notes in an instant.
+This little wand is what sets the Note 7 apart from every other flagship smartphone in the universe, letting you draw, doodle and scribble notes in an instant.

 3) It’s ready for bath time